huijunchen9260/websrc/src/DinTaiFungNYC.md

-# Din Tai Fung at New York City
+# Din Tai Fung in New York City

 **Date:** June 15, 2025 — *New York City, New York*